Slamtec/aurora_remote_sdk_demo/README.md

 ## About the Demos
 ### map_render
 ![map_render](res/demo_vertical_map.gif)
-- This demo shows how to render the map data from the Aurora device.
+- This demo shows how to render the VSLAM map data from the Aurora device.
 - It will subscribe the map data, keyframe data, and map point data from the device, and render the map, keyframes, and map points on the screen.
 - The map will be rendered in the vertical view, and the keyframes will be rendered on the map.
 - Opencv is required for this demo.